PHO 102B - 1001 (22580) Digital Photographic Imaging I

 If you disappear from class and do not withdraw or contact your instructor you will receive an “F”

 Since this program is a commercial photography program, critiques are handled as if the instructor was an art director or client and the student is the photographer working for that art director or client.
 Therefore, assignments must meet with the specific instructors guidelines and preferences only.
 Further, much of the critique process is subjective in nature.
 Much of being a professional commercial photographer involves being able to take direction.
 The student is given specific guidelines and is encouraged to follow them closely.
-In this sense, this course fulfills the human relations component.

 Attendance ONLINE CLASS: All work is to be turned in on or before the due date, No Late Submissions!